larntz/lemmy-directory/content/community/lemm.ee/theandrocollection.md

 ---
 title: "The Andromedus Galacticus Collection"
 name: "theandrocollection"
-description: "This is a personal collection of things I find around the internet, or want to crosspost from other communities.
-Posts will be random, may be frequent,may be infrequent, and many things will be oh, so very boring to you.
-But hey, *how did you even get here.*"
+description: "This is a personal collection of things I find around the internet.Alright, so somehow you found this place.
+Here's what to expect:- Posts will be random; there are absolutely no themes here.- Posts may be overwhelmingly frequent (sorry about your sub feed).- Posts may be unbearably infrequent; you may forget you subscribed here.- Posts may be oh, so very boring to you.
+Due to the nature of this place, you may find a bunch of stuff that you don't care about, but you may also find a new passion.So, the gist is, this is a place where I'll share random things, and you'll discover the internet with me.
+Oh yeah, I didn't advertise this place anywhere, so hey, *how did you even get here?*"
 type: community
-date: "2023-06-24 01:13:29"
+date: "2023-06-28 15:17:59"
 draft: false
 nsfw: false
 actor_id: "https://lemm.ee/c/theandrocollection"
 host: lemm.ee
-lastmod: "2023-06-22 17:52:39"
+lastmod: "2023-06-25 06:23:47"
 published: "2023-06-22 05:57:16"
-subscribers: 15
+subscribers: 40
-posts: 47
+posts: 146
-comments: 23
+comments: 70
-weight: 47
+weight: 146
-dau: 10
+dau: 9
-wau: 15
+wau: 41
-mau: 15
+mau: 41
 instances:
 - "lemm_ee"
 tags: